fraissig/TableManager/README.md

 # TableManager
 This python tool allows to manage cFE Table binary file .tbl as defined in cFS Framework https://github.com/nasa/cfs .
-The TableManager tool is based on Table Definition JSON file, to decode and to encode cFE Table as a binary file.
+The TableManager tool is based on Table Definition JSON files, to decode and to encode cFE Table as a binary file.
 The tool is coded in Python (>=3.9) and requires PyQt5 for the Graphical User Interface.

+The structure of the cFE table is as follows:
+- cFE File Primary Header (64 bytes)
+  - including 32 bytes for File description
+- cFE Table Secondary Header (52 bytes)
+  - including 40 bytes for Table Name
+- custom SW component data

+The JSON file defining each table includes Primary Header, Secondary Header and custom SW data

 ## Menus
 ### *File Menu*

 **> New TBL File**
-: create a new table based on table definition selected in the submenu
+: create a new table based on table definition selected in the submenu.
+This menu is empty if no directory is selected in the configuration file TableManager.ini.
+In this case, select 'Changes Tables Definition directory' menu to initialize.

 **> Open TBL File**
 : open an existing .tbl file and display it in a new tab

 **> Save TBL File**
-: save the current table in a .tbl file
+: save the current table in a .tbl file.
+If some rows are selected, a dialog box will ask to confirm if only the selected rows have to be saved or if it is the whole table.
+Note that headers rows are always saved.

 **> Save TBL File as...***
 : same than save but allow to define a new name